angular/angular/packages/compiler/design/separate_compilation.md

 With this proposal, the compiler treats manually and mechanically generated Angular definitions identically.
-This allows flexibility not only in the future for how the declarations are mechanically produced it also allows alternative mechanism to generate declarations be easily explored without altering the compiler or dependent tool chain.
-It also allows third-party code generators with possibly different component syntaxes to generate a component fully understood by the compiler.
+This allows flexibility not only in the future for how the declarations are mechanically produced, it also allows an alternative mechanism to generate declarations that can be easily explored without altering the compiler or dependent tool chain.
+It also allows third-party code generators with possibly different component syntaxes to generate a component that is fully understood by the compiler.

-Unfortunately, however, manually generated modules contain references to classes that might not be necessary at runtime.
+Unfortunately, manually generated modules contain references to classes that might not be necessary at runtime.
 Manually or third-party components can get the same payload properties of an Angular generated component by annotating the `ngSelector` and `ngModuleScope` properties with `// @__BUILD_OPTIMIZER_REMOVE_` comment which will cause the build optimizer to remove the declaration.

-##### example
+##### Example

 For example the above manually created module would have better payload properties by including a `// @__BUILD_OPTIMIZER_REMOVE_` comment: